SkafteNicki/dtu_mlops/s8_monitoring/data_drifting.md

     current_data = pd.read_csv('prediction_database.csv')
     ```

-    if done correctly you will most likely end up with two dataframes that look like
+    If done correctly you will most likely end up with two data frames that look like

     ```txt
     # reference_data